Greenpeace activists have dumped 625kg of plastic waste outside Downing Street – the same amount that the UK sends overseas every 30 seconds.

 Plastic is a popular issue, people across the country want the UK government to take proper action.
 Over 250,000 people have signed the petition, and 38 MPs from across the political spectrum have pledged to call on the government for proper plastic reduction.

 We need a complete ban on all plastic waste exports and legislation to make sure companies reduce the amount of plastic they produce.
 So far the Prime Minister is only promising to ban exports to some countries, but there can be no exceptions.
-Today’s installation at Westminster is a message to the government that it is time to act.
+Greenpeace’s protest at Westminster is a message to the government that it is time to act.